breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 expr → term | op expr | expr op expr
 ```

 This is known as a context-free language (CFL).
 We can represent strings in this language using a special kind of graph, called a syntax tree.
-Each time we expand an `<expr>` with a production rule, this generates a rooted subtree on `<op>`, whose branch(es) are `<expr>`s.
+Each time we expand an `expr` with a production rule, this generates a rooted subtree on `op`, whose branch(es) are `expr`s.
 Typically, syntax trees are inverted, with branches extending downwards, like so:

 |Syntax Tree| Peach Tree|
 |:---:|:---:|
 |<center><img align="center" width="80%" src="../images/tree_syntax.svg"/></center>|<center><img align="center" width="75%" src="../images/tree_peach.png"/></center>|

-While syntax trees can be interpreted computationally, they do not actually perform computation until evaluated.
-To evaluate a syntax tree, we will need to introduce some new rules.
-Instead of just allowing terminals to occur on the right-hand side of a grammar production, suppose we also allow terminals on the left, and applying a rule can reduce the size of a string in our language.
+While syntax trees can be interpreted computationally, they do not actually perform computation unless evaluated.
+To (partially) evaluate a syntax tree, we will now to introduce some pattern matching rules.
+Instead of just allowing terminals to occur on the right-hand side of a production, suppose we also allow terminals on the left, and applying a rule can shrink a string in our language.
 Here, we use capital letters on the same line to indicate an exact match, e.g. a rule `U + V → V + U` would replace `x + y` with `y + x`:

 ```
                                          E + E → +E